Ethel Barns: Late career

 Barns married Charles Phillips, a performing baritone, in 1899, having met him eight years earlier at one of her concerts.
 She kept her both name and career, which was not unusual for professional women of the time.
 The pair founded the Barns-Phillips Chamber Concert Series at Bechstein Hall, which was designed to help promote Barns' compositions.
 After her 1900 performance of her Violin Sonata No. 1 in D Minor (which went unpublished) at Steinway Hall, a reviewer compared hers to the works of Edvard Grieg, Anton Rubinstein, and Johannes Brahms.
 Barns' Violin Concerto in A Major was published by Schott, in the same year in which she premiered it at a 1904 Barns-Phillips concert.
 Barns expert, Sophie Fuller, described the work has a "typically tempestuous and lyrical work with rich, sonorous piano harmonies and a difficult but always violinistic solo part."
-Other performers also took Barn's compositions to the stage, including Joseph Joachim, who played her Second Sonata as well as her Violin Concerto, and her teacher, Emile Sauret, who performed the Barns Fantasy.
+Other performers also took Barns' compositions to the stage, including Joseph Joachim, who played her Second Sonata as well as her Violin Concerto, and her teacher, Emile Sauret, who performed the Barns Fantasy.

 Other pieces performed as a part of Barns-Phillips series included her Piano Trio in F Minor and her Third Violin Sonata in 1908.
-The latter marked Barn's return to the stage having recovered from a serious illness.
+The latter marked Barns' return to the stage having recovered from a serious illness.
 1908 also saw the premier of Barns' Suite for Violin and Piano, performed by one of her publishers, Schott.
 In 1909, her work for violin and orchestra, Concertück, premiered at the Queen's Hall Promenade Concerts Schott saw that this work was published as a piano arrangement a year later.
 Between the years of 1907 and 1928, Schott published at least 35 works composed by Barns, including Chant Elegiaque (1907), Hindoo Lament (1907), Idylle Pastorale (1909), and even Eight Pieces (1910), the collection for education use.
 Schott then published Barns' Violin Sonata No. 4 in G Minor, Op.
 24 in 1911, which had been premiered by Barns the previous year, again at a Barns-Phillips concert.
 1911 was also the year in which W. W. Cobbett commissioned Barns on behalf of the Musician's Company.
 This piece was Fantasy Trio for Two Violins and Piano, which Barns debuted alongside her teacher, Sauret.

 Barns continued composing, publishing, and performing into the late 1920s.
 In 1927, she performed the Fifth Violin Sonata.
 A year later, she published three more pieces for violin and piano.